TigeyJewellAlibhai/comprobo22warmup/README.md

 The most difficult part of this behaviour was tuning the turn angle to 90 degrees, since this was hard coded into the angular velocity variable.
 Any slight difference from 90 degrees would compound over the 4 turns, making it more obvious.
 We ended up getting very close to 90.

+In the future we could use odometry information to improve the accuracy of driving in a square, instead of using timers.

 ## Wall Follow Behaviour

 The goal of this behaviour was to get the robot to 'follow' a wall by detecting it and driving parallel to it.
 This can best be done using the LIDAR sensor.